espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Vampiric Maiden.md

 **Success** The target takes half damage.

 **Failure** The target is briefly trapped within the vampiric maiden.
-The target takes full damage and is [[Immobilized]] by the iron maiden for 1 round or until it uses an [[Interact]] action to extricate itself, whichever comes first.
+The target takes full damage and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]] by the iron maiden for 1 round or until it uses an [[Interact]] action to extricate itself, whichever comes first.

 **Critical Failure** The target takes double damage and is Immobilized by the vampiric maiden for 1 round or until it [[Escape|Escapes]](the DC is your spell DC), whichever comes first.